AshfanUs03/AshfanUs03/README.md

 Software Engineer
 -----------------

-Associate Software Engineer at CGI with a background in Computer Science and Communication Engineering.
+A Software Engineer Intern with a background in Computer Science and Communication Engineering.
 Passionate about turning ideas into real-world software solutions.
 Currently exploring AI, AWS, and Google Cloud as part of my journey into DevOps and emerging tech.
 I enjoy working in collaborative environments, constantly learning, and building impactful projects that go beyond expectations.

 * 🌍  I'm based in Bengaluru
 * ✉️  You can contact me at [shaikhashfan03@gmail.com](mailto:shaikhashfan03@gmail.com)